 Nancy was the capital of the Dukes of Lorraine until its union with France in 1766.
 Nancy was made famous during the Belle Epoque thanks to the “Ecole de Nancy”.
-Today, the city of 350,000 inhabitants houses thousands of students and it displays a rich cultural life and is only 1h30 from Paris by TGV.
+Today, the city and its suburbs (pop.
+350,000) house thousands of students and it displays a rich cultural life and is only 1.50 hrs from Paris by TGV.

 If anyone has heard of Nancy, it is likely because of its remarkable Place Stanislas.
 However, the UNESCO listed the no less remarkable neighbouring squares of Place de la Carrière and Place d’Alliance as World Heritage Sites.
 Together with the Pépinière Park and the nearby cathedral, the squares of Nancy represent average-sized European city as we like it.